LivelyDismay/tempus-maledictum/faq.md

 ---

+#### Lights are flickering while I walk around.
+Can I fix this?

+This is an engine limitation.
+A mesh can only have a maximum of four directional lights casting on it at any given time.
+If you see flickering lights, you almost definitely have a torch out or you have QuickLight active (you can toggle QuickLight on/off with `L`).

+---

+#### My armor / shield / cape / helmet / beard / etc is clipping!
+Can you fix it?

+No. Unequip/unfavorite one of the items that's clipping, or simply deal with it.

+---

 #### Everything is too bright, can you make it have some sort of *realistic immersive darkness?*

 No. It's a video game.
 I want to see shit.